 After your message is printed, go over the back of it with pencil lead.

-Lay the message onto the plaque face up, with the pencil lead down.
-When it is positioned the way you want, add a little tape to hold it in place.
+Lay the message onto the plaque face up, with the pencil lead touching the sign.
+Add a little tape to hold it in place.
 Trace the letters with pencil, then remove the paper.
-You’ll see a light outline of your message where the pencil lead was transferred.
+You will see a light outline of your message where the pencil lead was transferred.

-Go over the lead transferred message with black paint.
+Carefully go over the transferred message with black paint and a small paintbrush.

 While your black paint is out, don’t forget to add watermelon seeds around the painted message.

-The last step is adding pom pom trim around the plaque.
-This is completely optional, but I love how it finishes things off!
-I used hot glue and started at the bottom of the plaque.
+The last step is adding pom-pom trim around the wood sign.
+This is completely optional, but I love how it finishes the sign.
+I used hot glue and started at the bottom of the sign. .

 Step Five: Add a hanging loop!

 The watermelon sign is finished!
-Use it as a wreath, party decor, on your mantle – wherever you need a little summer cheer!
-Ours was on our door but has been relocated to our mantle while our Fourth of July wreath is hanging up.
+Use it as a summer wreath, party decor for a watermelon-themed party or on your mantle – wherever you need a little summer cheer!
+I hung our watermelon sign on our door but has since been relocated to our mantle while our Fourth of July wreath is hanging up.
 It looks great sitting on the mantle next to some green plants, and I love having summer decorations.
 Sometimes it’s fun to decorate for the seasons as well as the holidays! :)